 SME is a professional society whose members represent all professions serving the mining, minerals and underground construction industries in more than 100 countries.

+If you work in the oil and gas exploration and production industry, check out the Society of Petroleum Engineers.
 SPE is the largest individual member organization serving managers, engineers, scientists and other professionals worldwide in the upstream segment of the oil and gas industry.

 Your next steps

 Joining a professional organization is one way to advance your career.
 In addition to checking out the associations above, subscribe to our blog for weekly updates on industry news, regulatory changes, tips and resources.
+And, let us know in the comments below if there's another organization we should add to this list.